Definitions

 Once a mission has identified a building or land that it considers suitable for the premises of the diplomatic or consular mission, it should seek the consent of the Secretary of State for it to be granted diplomatic or consular status.
 This can, and should, be done in advance of any contractual agreement or purchase being made.

 In order to apply for the Secretary of State’s consent, the mission should write to Protocol Directorate clearly stating the address of the proposed diplomatic or consular premises, and requesting that it be granted status in accordance with the Diplomatic and Consular Premises Act 1987.
+Where a building or land would constitute an additional premises of the mission, the reason for additional premises must be fully explained.

 If the proposed premises does not constitute an entire building or plot, but instead forms part of a larger building or plot, such as a floor, suite or room within an office block, this must be made clear in the request.
 A floor plan must also be provided with the request clearly delineating the parts of the building/plot that will be used for official diplomatic or consular purposes, and which will not.